priscaOmugbeoke/Database-Design-and-Creation/README.md

 ### Tools Used
 - The DBMS used is MariaDB Server.
 - The user interface used is HeidiSQL.
+- I used Draw.io for the ER diagram model.

 ### User Requirements
 Requirement gathering process was conducted with the staff who worked in the library to determine their expectations from the database.